uber-archive/pyflame/README.md

 clang itself.
 Therefore you should eyeball the changes made when formatting, especially if you have an older version of clang.

-The Linux-specific code is mostly restricted to the files `src/aslr.*`, `src/namespace.*`, and `src/ptrace.*`.
-If you want to port Pyflame to another Unix, you will probably only need to modify these files.
-If you are interested in porting Pyflame to a new platform (e.g. BSD), you might want to start with getting the following command to work, before testing against the full test
+If you are changing any of the low-level C++ bits, and end up with a broken build, you may want to try by getting the following command working before testing with the full test suite:
-suite:

 ```bash
 # Sanity check Pyflame.